Indiana University

 The Chow Test examines whether parameters (slopes and the intercept) of one group are different from those of other groups.
-If you are interested only in difference of intercepts, try a dummy variable regression model (fixed effect model).
+If you are interested only in differences among intercepts, try a dummy variable regression model (fixed-effect model).

-The pooled model, which assumes both companies have the same slopes and intercept, is:
+The pooled model, which assumes both companies have the same slopes and intercept, is as follows:

 . regress motivation salary size culture